markgordon22/Jerseys-for-tims/README.md

 ![image](uximages/deliverybanner.png)

 ### Messages (Toasts)
-  Toasts were used so users are aware of important site interactions, such as items being added to their bag, signing up to the newsletter/confirmation, logging in to their profile etc. I imported 'messages' from Django's 'django-contrib' the messages displayed included (error, success, warning, info) are in [Bootstrap's Toast](https://getbootstrap.com/docs/5.0/components/toasts/) format:
+  Toasts were used so users are aware of important site interactions, such as items being added to their bag or logging in to their profile etc. I imported 'messages' from Django's 'django-contrib' the messages displayed included (error, success, warning, info) are in [Bootstrap's Toast](https://getbootstrap.com/docs/5.0/components/toasts/) format:

  Here is the success message which is apparent throughout the site.
 ![image](uximages/toast.png)